neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_2/eswa-vol2-day-5.md

 ## Week 5 - Stop Absolutely Everything You're Doing

-Welcome to Week 5 of the 7 Week Awareness Challenge Vol 1.
+Welcome to Week 5 of the 7 Week Awareness Challenge Vol 2.

-This week we are going to be focusing our attention
+This week we are going to be practicing an exercise called Stop Absolutely Everything You're Doing which is

+For further information on this practice, please visit the Stop Absolutely Everything You're Doing page on the website.

+{{< nfd_button "https://neverfapdeluxe.com/practices/stop-absolutely-everything-you-are-doing" "Stop Absolutely Everything You're Doing" >}}

+Otherwise, please login to the NeverFap Deluxe Dashboard in order to download the latest audio for this module.

+{{< nfd_button "https://neverfapdeluxe.com/dashboard" "NeverFap Deluxe Dashboard" >}}

 ## Script